green-arrow/ember-cli-deploy-ssh-index/README.md

 #### revisionKey

-The unique revision number for the version of the file being uploaded to S3.
+The unique revision number for the version of the file being uploaded to the remote host.
 By default this option will use either the `revisionKey` passed in from the command line or the `revisionKey` property from the deployment context.

 *Default:* `context.commandLineArgs.revisionKey || context.revisionKey`